ClusterDuck-Protocol/ClusterDuck-Protocol/examples/README.md

 ## 6.PaPi-DMS-Lite-Examples

 #### Serial-PaPiDuckExample
-The Serial Papi Example is a custom papa that will print the incoming data into the Serial Monitor for the PAPI to read
+The Serial Papi Example is a custom papa that will print the incoming data into the Serial Monitor for the PAPI to read.

 #### WIFI-PaPiDuckExample
 The WiFi Papi Example is a custom papa that will send the incoming data into the Papi. https://github.com/Project-Owl/dms-lite

 ## 7.TTGO-TBeam-Examples
-If you have a TTGO T Beam you can use these custom examples for it
+If you have a TTGO T Beam you can use these custom examples for it.

+#### TTGO-Telemetry
+Using the TTGO's hardware we can collect all different kinds of live board information such as: onboard temperature, battery voltage (if 18650 installed), and charging.

 #### TTGOGPSExample
 This example is a Mama Duck, that has GPS capabilities and will send the GPS data with the GPS topic based on the set timer.

+## 8.Encryption
+You can enable encryption.
+CDP comes with default settings, but set your own IV and AES256 key when in use.

+#### DecryptionPapa
+Decryption is a very fast operation and using this example your messages will be decrypted before sending to the cloud.
+Remember to set IV and AES256 key to be the same as what you use on other devices.

+## 9.Telemetry
+These examples will help collect telemetry data from your network.

+#### Papa-Downtime-Counter
+This example keeps track of how many messages failed to publish and sends reports on how long the device went offline.
+Helps understand gaps in data if there is unstable WiFi.